sun-yixin/hello-world/README.md

 Hi Everyone!

-I am Sun Yixin, a weather forecaster for civil aviation.
+I'm Sun Yixin, a weather forecaster for civil aviation.
 I want to do some data analysis and visualizations here.